MicrosoftDocs/bot-docs/articles/dotnet/bot-builder-dotnet-state.md

 Your bot may receive an error response with HTTP status code **412 Precondition Failed** when it attempts to save state data, if another instance of the bot has changed the data.
-You can design your bot to account for this scenario, as shown in this code sample.
+You can design your bot to account for this scenario, as shown in the following code example.

 [!code-csharp[Handle exception saving state](~/includes/code/dotnet-state.cs#handleException)]